-Physical activity and unhealthy diet rank among the leading causes of premature death in the United States.
+Physical activity and unhealthy diet rank among the leading risk factors of premature death in the United States.
 Active Design tackles this trend through a series of architectural and urban design strategies that encourage stair climbing, walking, bicycling, transit use, active recreation, and healthy eating.

 Active Design Guidelines: Promoting Physical Activity and Health in Design (2010)